 Students will pay for meals at the regular rate approved by the School Committee and for their meal status (regular, reduced-price, or free) each day.
 Payment options will be delineated in student handbooks and provided to parents of incoming students.
-All students will be assigned an account by the School Nutrition Office.
+All students will be assigned an account by the

+School Nutrition Office.
 After a student's account reaches zero or enters the negative, the student's parent/guardian will be notified by e-mail or phone call that funds must be deposited to avoid interruption to meal purchases.
 Student's with balances at or below \$0.00 will not be allowed to purchase "a la carte" items including, but not limited to, a second entrée, snack, ice cream, or an additional beverage.
 For students in grades Pre-K through 6, the student will still be allowed to purchase a qualifying reimbursable meal, and that meal will continue to be charged to the student's account at the standard meal rate based on their meal status.
 For students in grades 7 through 12, the student will be allowed to purchase a qualifying reimbursable meal until the student's meal account reaches the negative value equivalent to five (5) regular qualifying reimbursable meals.
-Students in grades 7 through 12 with account balances at or below the negative value equivalent to five (5) regular qualifying reimbursable meals.
+Students in grades 7 through 12 with account balances at or below the negative value equivalent to five (5) regular qualifying reimbursable meals who attempt to purchase meals shall be denied at the point of sale.